Bottom Sheet

 Full screen bottom sheets are raised above the surface and completely cover the context underneath.

-- Content area (just for reference)
+- Content (For reference)

 Partial bottom sheet